 Test the chlorine

-Knowing how much chlorine you have in the pool is relatively easy to test using a good test kit or strip.
-Make sure that your test strips not only check the total chlorine but also the free chlorine.
+Knowing how much chlorine is in the pool is relatively easy to test using a good test kit or strip.
+Make sure that your test strips have both the total chlorine and the free chlorine.

-The ideal level for free chlorine is 2-4 ppm and combined chlorine should be less than 0.5 ppm.
-If your readings are in this range then you need to look further by checking the pH levels.
+The ideal level for free chlorine is 2-4 ppm; combined chlorine should be less than 0.5 ppm.
+If your readings are in this range, you need to look further by checking the pH levels.

-If the combined chlorine is high but the free chlorine is low then that is the most likely cause of your problem.
+If the combined chlorine is high but the free chlorine is low, that is the most likely cause of your problem.

 Test the pH

-If you have thrown a lot of chlorine in the pool, but it stays green, you need to test the water for pH levels.
-This is often the case after a lot of rainfall as the rains increase the acidity levels in a pool while diluting the chlorine.
+If you have thrown a lot of chlorine in the pool but it stays green, test the water for pH levels.
+This is often the case after a lot of rainfall, as the rains increase the acidity levels in a pool while diluting the chlorine.

-The most likely cause of a pool having high chlorine but being green is because the pH levels are too low, causing the chlorine to be ineffective.
+The most likely reason a pool has high chlorine but is green is that the pH levels are too low, causing the chlorine to be ineffective.
 High acidity (low pH) in the water does protect the chlorine from being used up by the sun but stops it from reacting with algae and other things.

 The pH should be within the range 7.2 to 7.8.
-If it is below 7.2 then you should add some alkaline to bring the level into this range.
-Read my post How to raise the pH in a pool for instructions on doing this.
+If it is below 7.2, add some alkaline to bring the level into this range.
+Please read my post How to raise the pH in a pool for instructions.

-If the pH is within the range then you should test for phosphates.
+If the pH is within the range, you should test for phosphates.

 Recommended Test Strips